SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 **Final result**

-The trained model and best hyperparameter are saved to defined (`output/`) directory.
+The trained model and best hyperparameter are saved to a defined (`output/`) directory.

-In the following example, we use DNABERT with *k*-mer=6 as example.
+In the following example, we use DNABERT with *k*-mer = 6.

 ## 3 Fine-tune (Skip this section if you use fine-tuned model)